 To be considered for the Off Campus Physical Education program at Northside, please review the following:

-1. First Friday in June - Second Friday in August - (Registration for Fall and Spring)
+- First Friday in June – First Friday in August (Fall & Spring registration)

-4. If an agency is not on the NISD Approved Agency list, the agency must complete the Off Campus PE online application by the May 15th deadline each year to ensure time for application processing and training.
+- Agencies not on the NISD Approved Agency list must submit the OCPE online application by May 15 each year to allow time for processing and training.

-5. Approval of an OCPE application is for the current school year only.
-A new OCPE Program Application must be submitted for consideration for the subsequent school year.
+- OCPE approval is valid for the current school year only.
+A new application must be submitted for the following school year.

 The OCPE Program is a partnership between the Northside Independent School District and approved off-campus agencies.
 Students may not be enrolled in OCPE and any other general physical education class or physical education substitution at the same time.